Financing Available! We have financing options available for your next project. Learn more →

 Read Our Local Reviews

-We’d be happy to look over your Concrete Footer Mascot TN project and answer any questions you have about our services, materials, or the way we handle installation.
+We’d be pleased to discuss your Concrete Footer Mascot TN project and answer any questions you have about our services, materials, or how the installation process works.

-A properly planned Concrete Footer Mascot TN protects your foundation by making sure the design fits soil conditions, structural load, and frost-depth realities.
-Proper installation and on-time repair reduce long-term risk and help preserve your home’s value.
+A properly planned Concrete Footer Mascot TN protects your foundation when the design is based on soil, load, and frost-depth realities instead of guesswork.
+Correct installation and timely repair lower long-term risk and help protect the value of your home.

 Led by Knoxville native Travis Bullington, Anchored Construction brings decades of experience and a “do it right” mindset to projects that include deck building, concrete services, landscape and hardscape work, retaining walls, outdoor kitchen design and construction, and more.